 Sadly, Harriet died at the age of 35 in Bloomington, McLean County, IL on Aug.
 10, 1902.
-She is buried in Farmer City, DeWitt County.
-She rests beside four of her infant children, and their grave marker is seen at left.
+She is buried in the Dickson family plot in Greenleaf Cemetery, Farmer City, DeWitt County.
+She rests beside four of her infant children.

-Charles and Dora went on to have five children of their own -- Evelyn Pearl Dillow, Mearle Addison Dillow, James DeLoss Dillow, Charles Kenneth Dillow and Paul Deland Dillow.
+Charles and Dora Belle went on to produce five more children of their own, all born in Clinton -- Evelyn Pearl Dillow, Mearle Addison Dillow, James DeLoss Dillow, Charles Kenneth Dillow and Paul Deland Dillow.

-Sadly, daughter Evelyn died at the age of 14 in 1920, and son Charles died in infancy in 1915.
-In all, Charles tragically lost six children before they reached adulthood.
+Sadly, son Charles died in infancy in August 1915 at the age of about six months.
+In all, Charles tragically lost six of his children before they reached adulthood.

 Dora Belle supported herself as a widow through employment at the Catholic Church in Clinton.
 A newspaper said she unfortunately was "not in the best of circumstances."